cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 This has all the benefits we mentioned before:

 - The signature of our function clearly states that it might fail
-- The error if it happens needs to be dealt explicitly by the caller
+- The error if it happens needs to be dealt with explicitly by the caller
 - Everything happens in deterministic time with no RTTI overhead
 - World for functions returning `void` too